Cognami/graphene/README.md

   </li>
 </ul>

  Developing with Graphene
 ------

  We recommend that your application use the Maven module structure, as shown in the Walker and Kiva demos.
 For example, if you have a company name or dataset name you are developing for, like IMDB, the structure would look as follows:

  * graphene-imdb
  ..*graphene-imdb-ingest (aka the ingest module) ..*graphene-imdb-web (aka the web module)

 The POM.xml at the IMDB level lists the Ingest and Web modules as children, so you can build both parts together.

 We recommend that the ingest module depend on parts from the web module (and not the other way around), so that code relating to ingest doesn't get deployed with your war.

 ###The ingest module
  The ingest module has to do with ETL (Extract, Transform, Load) of your data into a more generic format.

 ###The web module
 #### If you ETL'd into an RDBMS
-   The first thing you might want to do with the web module is to setup and run the DTOGeneration.java main().
+   The first thing you might want to do with the dao-sql module is to setup and run the DTOGeneration.java main().
 Once it connects to your database, it will generate Java model objects that reflect your database tables, and query helping objects which will ensure you write valid SQL (invalid SQL or bad type conversions will be caught during compilation).
 This portion of the process uses QueryDSL to do code generation, which is normally tedious and error prone when done by hand.
 #### If you didn't ETL into an RDBMS
    You can skip the DTOGeneration, and go straight to implementing your DAOs

 #### DAO Implementation
    Graphene expects you to create implementations for most of the DAOs following the interfaces provided in the graphene-dao module.
    This allows the storage mechanism you choose to be independent of the main services and UI.
 In the DAO implementations, you will mostly be querying your datastore and then converting the results into one of the model or view objects in the graphene-model module.

 Running a Graphene application
 ------

    By default, Graphene expects some other software to be available (Although it is easy to change this or override the defaults)

 * JDK 1.7 (latest will be fine).
 Graphene and its dependencies are not built with JDK 8 compatibility.
 * Tomcat 7 or 8, with any JDBC on the class path (i.e. tomcat/lib or packaged with your app)
 * You should set the Catalina_Home environment variable
 * Graphene supports Chrome and Firefox, and does not require any browser plugins.

 Licensing
 ------
    Graphene is licensed with Apache License Version 2.0 (APLv2).
 This project was funded by DARPA under part of the XDATA program.